Hollywood Attraction Discounts & Coupons

-Private group tours of the Egyptian Theatre can be scheduled by calling (323) 461-2020.
+Tours for the public are offered once a month or private group tours of the Egyptian Theatre can be scheduled, call (323) 461-2020.
 Groups must be 10 or more people, but sometimes individuals can join a scheduled group tour, so if you don’t have 10 people, call and ask if there is a tour coming up.

 Pig ‘N Whistle is a bar/restaurant next door to the Egyptian Theatre.
 Back in the early days, movie theaters did not have concession stands.
 Typically a “lunch counter” or “soda fountain” style restaurant would open up next door, so people could eat meals or snacks before and after the movies.
 Pig ‘N Whistle opened next to the Egyptian in 1927 for exactly that reason.